 All of the stinging caterpillars come equipped with venomous spines that can break off and become embedded in your skin.
 Some of these caterpillars are not terribly dangerous and their spines just cause discomfort, a little redness and some itching.

 The severity of the response depends upon whether or not the victim is allergic to this particular toxin and/or to insect venom in general.

 Another prime example of this sort of poisonous caterpillar or larva is the pack saddle bug which turns into the saddleback moth.

 This critter is really amazing looking with bright colors, splashy markings, and dangerous spikes.
 In this article, we will describe the Saddleback caterpillar garden pest and provide information to help you avoid it and deal with it.
 Read on to learn more.

 Recognition Is Key – Identifying The Saddleback Caterpillar

-It is important correctly identify stinging caterpillars and to know where to look for them.
+It is important to correctly identify stinging caterpillars, because saddleback caterpillar stings hurt, and to know where to look for them.
 Because of so many different types, their locations and activities vary greatly.

 Some types of stinging caterpillars stay in clusters and are easy to see, but others are solitary.
-Some eat only one kind of plant, so you always know where to find them.
+Some eat only one kind of plant or leaves, so you always know where to find them.
 Others range far and wide and eat all sorts of things.

 Exactly What Do Saddlebacks Look Like?